alireza-saberi/html5-detection-lib/README.md

 4. Create an element, set a property to a certain value, then check if the property has retained its value, that can be user for new types of inputs in MTML5

 I also tried the famous [video for eveybody codes](http://camendesign.com/code/video_for_everybody).
-Yopu can find video for everybody generator [here](http://v4e.thewikies.com/)
+Ypu can find video for everybody generator [here](http://v4e.thewikies.com/)

 More usefuil links: